3D Pose Nowcasting: Forecast the Future to Improve the Present: Experimental Validation

 \subsection{Results}

-We report results on both SimBa and ITOP, both with our full pipeline and with a baseline not leveraging the nowcasting paradigm.
+We report results on SimBa and ITOP, both with our full pipeline and with a baseline not leveraging the nowcasting paradigm.
 In all experiments, when the model is optimized to forecast the future, past poses are fed at 10Hz for a duration of 1s.
 In output instead, we sample poses at 2Hz with a temporal horizon of 2s maximum.

 \textbf{Results on SimBa.} Table~\ref{tab:simba-3d-results} shows results on the SimBa dataset, reporting mean Average Precision (mAP) using different thresholds ($\delta = \{2, 4, 6, 8, 10\}$ cm) as well as ADD.
 We report results using only the depth image (\textit{Ours w/o forecasting}) and with the additional input of past predicted 3D joints (\textit{Ours}).
-Four competitors usually exploited to predict poses in the 3D space are also reported in Table~\ref{tab:simba-3d-results}.
+Following~\cite{simoni2022semi}, we test the same competitors to predict the 3D poses reporting the results in Table~\ref{tab:simba-3d-results}.
 In particular, we train a ResNet-18~\cite{he2016deep} to directly regress 3D coordinates from depth maps.
 We then evaluate the method proposed in~\cite{martinez2017simple}, a sequence of MLPs trained to estimate 3D joint coordinates relying on their 2D positions.
 This approach only provides relative joint locations with respect to a specific root (the robot base).
 The third competitor, is based on the volumetric heatmap approach \cite{pavlakos2017coarse}, a representation for encoding 3D locations in a sampled 3D volume.
 This approach, in addition to a limited accuracy, leads to a significant video memory occupation of about 16GB, considerably higher than all the other methods (approximately 9 times higher than ours, see Section \ref{sec:time}).
 Finally, \cite{simoni2022semi} uses the SPDH representation with a standard CNN.
 Even without the use of the GRU input our approach yields the state of the art on SimBa.
 Interestingly, when exploiting past joints' locations with a recurrent network and adding the pose forecasting branch, results are improved further especially at low spatial thresholds, almost doubling mAP at the 2cm mark.